tromey/el-compilador/README.md

 ```

 * You can pass `elcomp--c-translate` as the third argument to
   `elcomp--do` to use the "C" back end.
-You will note that while the
+At least some forms of the
-  output is vaguely C-like, it will not compile.
+  output will compile.
+It targets the API used by the Emacs source
+  tree (not the Emacs dynamic module API).
+Some constructs don't have
+  the needed back end support yet, so not everything will work.

 ## Implementation